JerryHobby/Beginning_Python_For_Non_Programmers/appendices/beginner-project-ideas-for-learning.md

 Learning to program is all about practice.
 Below are 30 project ideas divided into three levels: **very basic**, **beginner**, and **beginner with some experience**.
 These projects start small but can easily be extended as learners gain more confidence.

+There is a YouTube channel with a 9-hour video that walks you through dozens of tiny Python projects, increasing in complexity from "Hello World" to a variety of other small scripts.
+Check it out here: [9 HOURS of Python Projects - From Beginner to Advanced](https://www.youtube.com/watch?v=NpmFbWO6HPU)

 ### Very Basic Project Ideas (Level 1)

 These projects are perfect for someone who is just starting out with Python.
 They involve simple concepts like variables, basic operations, input/output, and conditionals.